githedgehog/docs/docs/install-upgrade/config.md

 # Fabric Configuration
 ## Overview
 The `fab.yaml` file is the configuration file for the fabric.
 It supplies the configuration of the users, their credentials, logging, telemetry, and other non wiring related settings.
 The `fab.yaml` file is composed of multiple YAML documents inside of a single file.
-Per the yamls spec 3 hyphens (`---`) on a single line separate the end of one document from the beginning of the next.
+Per the YAML spec 3 hyphens (`---`) on a single line separate the end of one document from the beginning of the next.
 There are two YAML documents in the `fab.yaml` file.
 For more information about how to use `hhfab init`, run `hhfab init --help`.

+## Typical HHFAB workflows

+### HHFAB for VLAB
+For a VLAB user, the typical workflow with hhfab is:
+1. `hhfab init --dev`
+1. `hhfab vlab gen`
+1. `hhfab vlab up --kill-stale`

+The above workflow will get a user up and running with a spine-leaf VLAB.
+The `--kill-stale` option is supplied as its harmless on the first run and stops a lot of problems from happening with an successive run.

+### HHFAB for Physical Machines

+1. `hhfab init -c fab.yaml -w wiring-file.yaml -w extra-wiring-file.yaml`
+1. `hhfab validate`
+1. `hhfab build`

+After the above workflow a user will have a .img file suitable for installing the control node, then bringing up the switches which comprise the fabric.

-## Fabric
+## Fab.yaml

 The fabric YAML object has 4 objects: